Offering State-of-the-Art Non-Surgical, Surgical & Rehabilitation Treatments.

 The knee specialists at OrthoNeuro in Columbus, Ohio, offer the latest technology for knee surgery as well as a wide range of non-surgical options to build back your strength and range of motion, getting you back to your life.

 The knee is the body’s largest joint.
-It consists of the femur and the tibia, which meet to form a hinge joint.
-The joint is protected by the patella (kneecap), and cushioned by articular cartilage that covers the ends of these bones.
+The femur and the tibia meet to form a hinge joint.
+The joint is protected by the patella (kneecap) and cushioned by articular cartilage that covers the ends of these bones.

-When knee pain does not subside and persists for more than a few days, or when the knee is difficult to move or swollen, it is important to consult one of the Board Certified Orthopedic Knee Specialists at OrthoNeuro to find the underlying cause of the pain.
+In many cases, knee pain results from overexertion or muscle soreness and subsides within a few days with ice and rest.
+However, when knee pain does not subside and persists for more than a few days, or when the knee is difficult to move or swollen, it is important to consult one of the board-certified orthopedic knee specialists at OrthoNeuro in Columbus, Ohio.
+They offer exams and diagnostic testing to find the underlying cause of your knee pain.

 - Pain in the knee